We are currently recruiting for

 Once you sign up, we will review your health profile and contact you if you might qualify for a research study.
 If you may qualify for a study, a clinical research coordinator will contact you within 48 hours to confirm your health information and tell you more about what is required to participate in a certain study.
 When you are ready to be scheduled, your clinical research coordinator will work with you to schedule an at-home visit.
 One of Sanguine’s mobile health staff members will meet you in the privacy and comfort of your home to explain the research study and perform the sample collection.

 Yes.
-As a token of our appreciation, we will provide you with a Visa gift card for each home visit participation.
-You will receive the gift card immediately upon the completion of your appointment.
+We will provide you with a prepaid gift card for each home visit you participate in.
+You will receive the prepaid card immediately upon the completion of your appointment.
 Compensation will vary by study.
 The funds will be available to you within 24 hours of your appointment.
-Visa gift cards can be charged anywhere that Visa is accepted.

 You can withdraw from the study or decline participation at any time without providing a reason.